Wallethub/cjs2web/README.md

 exports.doSomething = function() { /*...*/ };
 ```

-Without providing a *prefix* the transformation of the above would result in:
+Without a *prefix* the transformation of the above would result in:

 ```javascript
 var helper = (function(module) {